vishalmidya/academicpages/_pages/publications.md

 ---

-* <span style="text-align: justify"> Vishal Midya and J.G.
-Liao, Systematic Bias in Mean of Log Bayes Factor: Implication and Application.
-(Review and Resubmit at **Communications in Statistics - Theory and Methods**, August 2021) </span>
+* <span style="text-align: justify"> Prenatal exposure to endocrine-disrupting chemicals and liver injury in children using chemical mixture approaches </span>

+* <span style="text-align: justify"> Improved inference efficiency and validity using a Type 1 and Type 2 error calibrated cutoff with application in exposure mixtures analysis </span>

 ---

 # Under Preparation

 ---
-* <span style="text-align: justify"> Prenatal exposure to endocrine-disrupting chemicals and liver injury in children using chemical mixture approaches </span>

-* <span style="text-align: justify"> Improved inference efficiency and validity using a Type 1 and Type 2 error calibrated cutoff with application in exposure mixtures analysis </span>

 * <span style="text-align: justify"> Type 2 Diabetes risk prediction using High Resolution Metabolomics using Machine Learning Tool XGBoost - A proof of concept study </span>